 1.Complaints alleging discrimination on the basis of age, sex, race, color, national origin, religion, disability, creed, honorable service in the armed services of the United States, or sexual orientation.

 2. Complaints alleging violations of the First Amendment of the U.S. Constitution in matters resulting in serious sanctions, except to the extent of limitations on political activity established by Article 5 of the N.C.G.S.
 Chapter 126 and by the Board of Governors’ policy in this regard and as it may be revised from time to time.

 3. Complaints related to discharge for cause (includes incompetence, unsatisfactory performance, neglect of duty, and misconduct).

 4. Complaints regarding the interpretation and application of any provision of the University’s employment policies for EHRA non-faculty employees in accordance with UNC Policies 300.1.1 and 300.2.1.
 Note: A request for a review concerning discontinuation or termination of employment with notice, pursuant to UNC Policy 300.2.1, Sections III.A, III.B, or III.C, may be brought only upon allegation of violations of applicable notice requirements or items1 and 2 above.
 Decisions reached pursuant to such review procedures concerning the discontinuation or termination of employment may be appealed to the Board of Governors in accordance with the provisions of Section 609 C* of The Code.

 5. Request for review to seek the removal of alleged inaccurate or misleading material contained in the employee’s personnel file.
 An employee also has the right to place a statement in his or her personnel file relating to the material considered to be inaccurate or misleading.

-6. Complaints by employees and applicants who are dissatisfied with the decision pertaining to his/her request for reasonable accommodation for an EPA Non-Faculty position.
+6. Complaints by employees and applicants who are dissatisfied with the decision pertaining to his/her request for reasonable accommodation for an EHRA Non-Faculty position.